 The Risk Committee will be convened whenever necessary and at least four times a year.
-The Risk Committee will in particular, meet prior to each Board meeting if the agenda consists of the examination of a matter related to their mission and sufficiently in advance (at least two days) prior to any Board meeting for which it prepares the resolutions.
+The Risk Committee will, in particular, meet prior to each Board meeting if the agenda includes the examination of a matter within its remit and sufficiently in advance (at least two days) of any Board meeting for which it is preparing resolutions.

-· Ordinary convening of meetings
+Ordinary convening of meetings

-The Risk Committee meets upon a written convening notice issued by its Secretary under the conditions set out in paragraph 3, Section 1 b) of the Risk Committee Internal Rules and sent to each of its members.
-The Chairman of the Company's Board of Directors may, as necessary, refer a matter to the Chairman of the Risk Committee and ask him to meet with said committee to discuss a specific agenda.
+Meetings of the Risk Committee are called in writing, with convening notices issued by the committee's Secretary under the conditions set out in paragraph 3, Section 1 b) of the Risk Committee Internal Rules and sent to each member.
+The Chairman of the Company's Board of Directors may, as necessary, refer a matter to the Chairman of the Risk Committee and ask them to meet with said committee to discuss a specific agenda.

-Extraordinary convening of meetings
+• Extraordinary convening of meetings

-Two members of the Risk Committee may ask its Chairman to convene a meeting of the committee to discuss a certain agenda or to add one or more points to the agenda in accordance within the limits and powers of said committee.
+Two members of the Risk Committee may ask its Chairman to convene a meeting of the committee to discuss a certain agenda or to add one or more points to the agenda in accordance with the limits and powers of said committee.
 In the event that the Chairman of the Risk Committee does not grant this request within a period of 15 days, the two members may convene the Risk Committee and set its agenda.

-The Company's Statutory Auditors may, if they consider there is an event which exposes the Company or its subsidiaries to a significant risk, ask the Chairman of the Risk Committee to convene a meeting of said committee.
+If the Company's Statutory Auditors consider there is an event which exposes the Company or its subsidiaries to a significant risk, they may ask the Chairman of the Risk Committee to convene a meeting of said committee.

-Form and timing of the convening of meetings
+• Form and timing for convening meetings

-The convening notice of the Risk Committee is sent to the members of the Risk Committee with reasonable prior notice and contains the detailed agenda for the meeting.
-The information allowing the members of the Risk Committee to issue informed advice during this meeting is sent to the members of said committee, to the extent possible, within a sufficient period prior to the meeting.
+The notice convening the Risk Committee contains the detailed agenda for the meeting and is sent to the members of the Risk Committee with reasonable prior notice.
+The information allowing the members of the Risk Committee to issue informed advice during this meeting is sent to the members of said committee, to the extent possible, sufficiently in advance of the meeting.

-In case of an urgent matter, the Risk Committee may be convened at any time by its Chairman, acting within the context of an exceptional procedure.
+In case of an urgent matter, the Risk Committee may be convened at any time by its Chairman, acting under an exceptional procedure.
 In this case, the Risk Committee meeting does not need to comply with the time limits for the above convening notice as long as the urgent matter is declared in the convening notice and the information allowing the members of the Risk Committee to issue informed advice has been sent prior to the meeting.